Bijuth-HPC/tf_azure_vm/README.md

-# Create DSvm in Azure using Terraform
+# Create vm in Azure using Terraform